jxltom/contrihub/README.md

 # Contrihub for Github in Android and iOS

-**App in Android and iOS for viewing your Timeline, Pull Requests, Issues and more!**
+An App in Android and iOS, powered by Flutter and GraphQL, for viewing your GitHub Timeline, Pull Requests, Issues and more!

 ## Features